Andrew-Poloni/vimrc/README.md

 # vimrc
-My personal .vimrc file ... man has this saved my ass more than once. ;)
+My personal .vimrc file ... this repo has saved my ass more than once. ;)